-- C. Protected Status: race, color, national origin, sex, sexual orientation, gender and gender identity, religion, pregnancy, disability, genetic information, age, political affiliation or veterans' status. - D. Standard of Evidence the College uses the preponderance of the evidence as the standard for proof of whether a violation occurred.
+- C. Protected Status: race, color, national origin, sex, religion, pregnancy, disability, genetic information, age, political affiliation or veterans' status. - D. Standard of Evidence the College uses the preponderance of the evidence as the standard for proof of whether a violation occurred.
 In the student due process hearing and employee grievance process, legal terms like "guilt, "innocence" and "burden of proof" are not applicable.
 Student and employee due process hearings are conducted to take into account the totality of all evidence available from all relevant sources.
 The College will find the alleged Perpetrator either "responsible" or "not responsible" for violating these Procedures.